Budgeting as a couple – sounds good, right? But how do you do this in the best way for you?

 You will want it to be able to sync between your phones quickly so that you have real-time information.

-It’s also worth looking at if the app supports both sets of devices so that if you have a different type of phone from your partner, then it’ll still work for you.
+It’s also worth looking at if the app supports both sets of devices so that if you have a different type of phone from your partner, it’ll still work for you.

 You may want the app to link to your bank accounts, but then again, you may not, so this is something to think about.